Vodafone weighs bid for Kabel Deutschland

 | FRANKFURT/LONDON

-FRANKFURT/LONDON Vodafone (VOD.L) is considering a bid for Germany's Kabel Deutschland KD8Gn.DE to expand the UK-based mobile company's services in Europe's biggest economy, according to a person familiar with the matter.
+FRANKFURT/LONDON Vodafone is considering a bid for Germany's Kabel Deutschland to expand the UK-based mobile company's services in Europe's biggest economy, according to a person familiar with the matter.

 No final decision has been made at Vodafone about a formal offer, the person said, of a deal which would enable the UK company to sell bundled services of mobile, fixed-line and pay-TV, which helps to boost customer loyalty.